schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Means

-A timing device assembler measures a sweater at a irresolute corridor.
+A timing device assembler measures a sweater at an irresolute corridor.

 ## High-res Machinery